vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

 -   width: Width of the video, if known
 -   height: Height of the video, if known
 -   aspect_ratio: Aspect ratio of the video, if known
--   tbr: Average bitrate of audio and video in kbps
+-   tbr: Average bitrate of audio and video in KBit/s
--   abr: Average audio bitrate in kbps
+-   abr: Average audio bitrate in KBit/s
--   vbr: Average video bitrate in kbps
+-   vbr: Average video bitrate in KBit/s
 -   asr: Audio sampling rate in Hertz
 -   fps: Frame rate
 -   audio_channels: The number of audio channels